API reference

 * Julia code in `test`: 21089 lines (57.4% of `test` + `src`)

-* documention in `docs`: 6270 lines (28.6% of `docs` + `src`)
+* documentation in `docs`: 6270 lines (28.6% of `docs` + `src`)

-* documention in README: 21 lines
+* documentation in README: 21 lines

 * has license(s) in file: MIT